nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-05-12-process-template-upgrade-7-overwrite-retaining-history-with-limited-migration/index.md

 ---
 title: "Process Template Upgrade #7 – Rename Work Items and Import new ones"
+description: "Learn how to upgrade your TFS process template while preserving work item history.
+Follow these essential steps for a smooth transition and minimal disruption."
 date: 2012-05-12
 creator: Martin Hinshelwood
 id: "5277"